solher/arangolite/README.md

 Arangolite provides an abstraction layer to the Javascript ArangoDB transactions.

 The only limitation is that no Javascript processing can be manually added inside the transaction.
-The queries can only be connected in an artificial way, using Javascript templating.
+The queries can be connected using the Go templating conventions.

 ### Usage